-Soak the dried shiitake mushrooms in ½ cup water (I use a 2-cup measuring cup).
-Place a heavy object (I use a small bowl) over the mushrooms so they will be submerged completely.
-Set aside.
+Soak 4 dried shiitake mushrooms in ½ cup water (I use a 2-cup measuring cup).
+Place a heavy object (I use a small bowl) over the mushrooms to submerge them completely.
+Set aside to rehydrate.

-In a small bowl, combine hijiki seaweed and 4 Tbsp water.
+In a small bowl, combine 2 tsp dried hijiki seaweed and 4 Tbsp water.
 Set aside to rehydrate.

-Cut the konnyaku into ¼ inch (6 mm) slices, about a pencil width.
-Then cut in half widthwise.
+Cut ½ block konnyaku (konjac) into ¼-inch (6-mm) slices, about the width of a pencil.
+Then, cut the slices in half widthwise.

 Bring a medium pot of water to a boil.
-Meanwhile, snap/trim the ends of the green beans, if they haven’t been trimmed.
+Meanwhile, snap and trim the ends of 3 oz French green beans (haricots verts), if they haven’t been trimmed.

 In the same boiling water, add 1 piece aburaage (deep-fried tofu pouch) and blanch for 10 seconds on each side, flipping once.
 Transfer to the plate/tray.

 In the same boiling water, add the konnyaku.
-Cook for 2–3 minutes to remove astringency.
+Cook for 2–3 minutes to remove the astringency.
 Drain and transfer it to the plate/tray and set aside.
-You will use the same pot, so rinse quickly.
+Rinse the pot quickly (you will use this pot again later).

-When the aburaage is cool enough to handle, cut in half lengthwise and cut into thin strips (similar to the size and shap of the konnyaku strips).
+When the aburaage is cool enough to handle, cut it in half lengthwise, then cut it into thin strips (similar to the size and shap of the konnyaku strips).

-Peel and cut the carrot into 2-inch (5-cm) pieces.
-Then cut into thin slabs.
+Peel and cut 1 carrot into 2-inch (5-cm) pieces.
+Then cut it into thin slabs.

-Then julienne into thin strips (like konnyaku and aburaage).
+Then, cut the slab into thin strips (similar to the konnyaku and aburaage).

-Cut the green beans diagonally so the strips will be the same shape as other vegetables.
+Cut the green beans diagonally so the strips will be the same size as other vegetables.

 By this time, the hijiki seaweed should be rehydrated.
 Drain well and set aside.

-In the same medium pot, add the okara (no need to add oil) and stir fry on medium-low heat for 5–6 minutes.
+In the same medium pot, add ½ lb okara (no need to add oil) and stir-fry on medium-low heat for 5–6 minutes.

 By this time, the dried shiitake mushrooms should be rehydrated and soft.
-Squeeze the liquid from the mushrooms and save the liquid in the measuring cup.
+Squeeze the liquid from the mushrooms.
+Reserve the soaking liquid (shiitake dashi) in a measuring cup.
 We’ll be using the liquid in the next step.
-Discard the tough stem of the mushrooms and thinly slice the mushroom caps.
+Discard the tough stem of the mushrooms and thinly slice the caps.

-Now the shiitake dashi (reserved shiitake liquid) should be down to about ⅓ cup.
-We will combine this shiitake dashi with the ⅔ cup dashi prepared in advance.
+You should have about ⅓ cup shiitake dashi (the soaking liquid).
+We will combine this shiitake dashi with the ⅔ cup dashi (Japanese soup stock) prepared in advance.
 Altogether, you will have 1 cup of dashi.
 Shiitake dashi may contain some debris, so I recommend straining it over the measuring cup to catch any impurities.

-In a medium pot, heat 1 ½ Tbsp sesame oil on medium heat.
-When it’s hot, add the carrot and coat it with oil.
+In a medium pot, heat 1½ Tbsp toasted sesame oil on medium heat.
+When it’s hot, add the carrot and coat it with the oil.

-Then add shiitake mushrooms, aburaage, konnyaku, and hijiki seaweed.
+Then add the shiitake mushrooms, aburaage, konnyaku, and hijiki seaweed.

-Stir all together for 1–2 minutes.
-Then add 1 cup dashi.
+Stir-fry together for 1–2 minutes.
+Then, add the 1 cup of combined dashi.